sashkavyshka/salt_homework/README.md

 ```
 ### Now we assume that the server is running

-To test it, you have test_api.py file.
+To test it locally, you have test_api.py file.
 It's a pytest file, you can run all of it or test by test.
+If you're using GitHub Actions, you have Pytest job for it, it starts simultaneously with the Server job.

 The list of tests is: